Penn Street Village Hall

 “There is a movement on foot to set up a Village Hall in Penn Street and Lord Howe has most kindly offered us a site for this purpose on the edge of the wood adjoining the green.
 The hall will thus be available for use as a cricket pavilion in the summer as well as a clubroom and place for entertainments and meetings in the winter.
 Steps are being taken to obtain an Army Hut and we hope shortly to come to some definite decision and lay the proposal before a general meeting”.

-We have no record as to when the hall was built but in January 1929 a deed was completed for the site.
-The conveyance between The Right Honourable Richard George Penn Earl Howe, Guardian Assurance Company Limited, Reverend Ernest Montague Davies and Alfred Hearne released and extinguished the land from mortgage and was to be held in Trust in perpetuity under the name of Penn Street Village Hall.
+In January 1929 a conveyance between The Right Honourable Richard George Penn Earl Howe, Guardian Assurance Company Limited, Reverend Ernest Montague Davies and Alfred Hearne released and extinguished the land from mortgage and was to be held in Trust in perpetuity under the name of Penn Street Village Hall.

 The hall burnt down on the 30th July 1948.
 During WW2 the hall had played an important role in entertaining the troops with concerts and dances.

-And so for the second time funds needed to be sourced for a replacement hall.
-In 1953 after obtaining planning consent the villagers acquired an ex MOD hut at a cost of £4000 which Lady Curzon opened on the 24th October.
+So for the second time funds needed to be sourced for a replacement hall.
+In 1953 after obtaining planning consent the villagers acquired an ex MOD hut at a cost of £4,000 which Lady Curzon opened on the 24th October.
 In 1955 a small kitchen extension was added and in 1982 a further extension was built to provide improved toilets and showers for the cricket club.

 The main hall was constructed from asbestos panels supported by hollow pillars and beams made from plywood.
 Over the years the glues used in the plywood supports had started to degrade and the box beams supporting the flat roof became structurally unsound.
 During heavy rains in April 2000 a large section of roof collapsed.

-As the hall contained asbestos demolition required a specialist contractor at a cost of £5,570 plus VAT.
-Penn Parish kindly donated £5,000 towards the funds required.
-There was a further set back to the project when the Committee learned that the architect, Colin Parry, had died.
+As the hall contained asbestos demolition required a specialist contractor at a cost of £5570 plus VAT.
+Penn Parish kindly donated £5000 towards the funds required.
+There was a further set back to the project when the Committee learned that Colin Parry had died.

 In February 2004 the Committee received notification that the Lottery application was not successful.
 It was decided to ditch the proposed new build and look at cheaper options.
 John Arnold of Forge House had suggested a more traditional style of building be sourced and came up with the designs offered by English Heritage Buildings who were then approached.
 Their estimated cost for a suitable oak timber framed hall was around £103,000 exclusive of groundworks/foundations and internal fitting out.
 Estimates received for these works put the total rebuild at around £190,000.